-Since the time of Galileo, imaging has been the “eyes of science”.
+Since the time of Galileo, imaging has been the “eyes of science.”
 Centuries later, the National Academy of Engineering selected imaging as one of the greatest engineering achievements of the 20th century.
-The combination of different imaging modalities and technologies for mapping biomolecular and biological processes within single cell or whole organs has an extraordinary potential for revolutionizing the diagnosis and treatment of pathophysiological disorders, and thus for significantly mitigating social and economic costs associated with the clinical management of diseases.
-The focus of research at EMIL is to develop such integrated imaging approaches which will eventually lead to individualized programs for disease prevention through advanced diagnosis, risk stratification and targeted cell therapies resulting in more successful and efficient health care.
+The combination of different imaging modalities and technologies for mapping biomolecular and biological processes within a single cell or whole organs has an extraordinary potential for revolutionizing the diagnosis and treatment of pathophysiological disorders and, thus, significantly mitigating social and economic costs associated with the clinical management of diseases.
+The focus of research at EMIL is to develop such integrated imaging approaches, which will eventually lead to individualized programs for disease prevention through advanced diagnosis, risk stratification, and targeted cell therapies resulting in more successful and efficient health care.

 Theme One: Noninvasive Monitoring of Therapeutic Angiogenesis and Arteriogenesis